American Outdoor Brands (AOUT)

 Other companies offering shooting sports and outdoor products include Ruger (NYSE:RGR) and private companies O.F.
 Mossberg & Sons and the Remington Arms Company.

-Reviewing a company’s long-term sales performance reveals insights into its quality.
+A company’s long-term sales performance is one signal of its overall quality.
 Any business can have short-term success, but a top-tier one grows for years.
-Regrettably, American Outdoor Brands’s sales grew at a sluggish 5.2% compounded annual growth rate over the last five years.
-This was below our standard for the consumer discretionary sector and is a tough starting point for our analysis.
+Regrettably, American Outdoor Brands’s sales grew at a weak 2.6% compounded annual growth rate over the last five years.
+This was below our standards and is a rough starting point for our analysis.

 6. Operating Margin